KevTango/Cawthron-Accelerometer-Chain/README.md

 * Sometimes the compiler will append code at the bottom of original code, make sure to delete it

 * If all the LEDs are flashing in order (i.e. board is corrupted), hold the USR button then the RST button.
-Let go of the USR button and let go of the RST button once the orange+green LEDs light up to reset board to factory settings.
+Let go of the USR button and let go of the RST button once the yellow+green LEDs light up to reset board to factory settings.
 Recopy code to SD card

 **If there are any issues with the code/components email me or open up an issue on GitHub**